comit-network/comit.network/blog/2021-07-14-project-baru.md

 ## DeFi on Bitcoin

 Bitcoin is constantly evolving.
-As you would expect from a system that governs billions of dollars [1], it moves at a fairly slow rate.
+As you would expect from a system that governs [billions of dollars](https://coinmarketcap.com/), it moves at a fairly slow rate.
 Unfortunately, this means that we don't have the tools (yet) to build complex contracts on Bitcoin.
 In particular, encoding covenance - a core building block for tradable contracts - is not possible.

 Fortunately though, Liquid offers tools to build this.
-We already utilised this to build trustless loans [2].
+We already utilised this to build [trustless loans](2021-03-31-borrowing-without-a-middleman.md).

 ## Project Baru